“Service to others is the rent you pay for your room here on Earth.”

 Once the staff mediator determines the intern is ready to conduct solo mediations, the intern will be approved to become a new volunteer mediator.

-To receive and maintain credentialing as a NJC mediator, you are required to conduct a minimum of 12 mediations within the calendar year following training.
-NJC mediators must also complete a minimum of 8 hours of continuing education classes annually.
+To maintain credentialing as a NJC volunteer, you are required to conduct a minimum of 6 mediations within the calendar year following training.
+NJC mediators must also complete a minimum of 8 hours of continuing education classes annually and a refresher training every two years.
 Relevant trainings received outside of the NJC may be considered towards the continuing education hours.